Commander Charles V. August

 Background

 Charles Valentine August was born on January 10, 1916 to mother Elizabeth August in Royalton, Illinois.
 Later, his later his family moved to Whittier, California.
 He attended the University of California (UC) as a student.
-On October 16, 1940 he registered for the draft registration then enlisted in the U.S. Navy (USN) and was commissioned as a Lieutenant junior grade with serial number 104075.
+On October 16, 1940 he registered for the draft registration then enlisted in the U.S. Navy (USN) and commissioned as a Lieutenant junior grade with serial number 104075.
+He attended flight school at NAS Corpus Christi class 3-A.

 Wartime History

 During 1942, assigned to Fighting Squadron 4 (VF-4) as a fighter pilot.
-During November 1942, he participated in "Operation Torch" the Allied invasion of North Africa and was briefly taken prisoner by Vichy French forces then released.
+In November 1942, he participated in "Operation Torch" the Allied invasion of North Africa and was captured and briefly a Prisoner Of War (POW) held by Vichy French forces then released.

 Afterwards, assigned to Fighting Squadron 44 (VF-44) aboard USS Langley (CVL-27) as a F6F Hellcat pilot.